TANGO-Project/energy-modeller-calibration-tool/README.md

 ## Installation Guide

-This guide it is divided into two different guides, one specific to compilation of the Calibrator and the second on how to run and configure the Calibrator.
+This guide it is divided into two parts, one specific to compilation of the Calibrator and the second on how to run and configure the Calibrator.

 ### Compilation